10 Tips for Composting Your Leaves This Fall

 How to Compost Leaves

-Shred leaves and mix with glass clippings or another source with a high level of nitrogen.
+Shred leaves and mix with grass clippings or another source with a high level of nitrogen.
 Once you start mixing in your leaves make sure you start slowly and continue to stir the pile.

 Be sure to make the pile high because the leaves will provide insulation during the winter months.
 Leaves will typically add to the acidity of soil so it’s important to test it in the spring and adjust the pH level before adding the soil to your garden.